Summary of the Moonlighting Rule

 Past Advisory Opinions on the Moonlighting Rule

-- A current state officer, employee, or special state appointee shall not knowingly:
+- A current state officer, employee, or special state appointee may not knowingly:

 - accept other employment involving compensation of substantial value if the responsibilities of that employment are inherently incompatible with the responsibilities of public office or require the individual's recusal from matters so central or critical to the performance of the individual's official duties that the individual's ability to perform those duties would be materially impaired;